 What is a hard skin growth, if it's not a wart or a callus or anything like that?
 I have one on my right index finger that doesn't look like any descriptions I've read online.
 It's just hard and flat ? it doesn't hurt, it's not discolored.
 It's just there.
 Should I ignore it?

 Hard skin growth can be caused by many things and often the location of the skin growth can determine what the etiology is.
 The skin growth you are referring to is on your finger.
 Hard growths on the fingers include warts (raised, can take on many forms, sometimes red, brown or with tiny black dots) and calluses (raised or flat, often skin colored and shiny) as you noted, as well as foreign objects that skin has grown around (like an embedded thorn or splinter), fibromas (proliferation of connective tissue sometimes with a proliferation of vessels) such as acquired digital fibrokeratomas, myxoid cysts can often be growths on the finger, or benign nodules (sometimes seen in inflammatory conditions or with increase in age) called heberden's and bouchard's nodes.
 Sometimes growths on the fingers can be due to other infectious processes and it is important therefore to have it evaluated by a dermatologist.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.